Section 3: Coal

 By the end of December, coal supplies and coal production in North Dakota were nearly back to normal.

 Why is this important?
 Though North Dakota’s lignite miners were generally satisfied with their contracts, they went out on strike in support of miners in other states.
 They considered the other miners to be “brothers.”
 The mine owners wanted to continue to operate their mines in their own way.
 The critical issue for the governor was the supply of coal to heat homes and businesses as winter approached.
 The strike happened because none of the three parties was willing to compromise.
-Some North Dakota residents also worried that since state government was controlled by the Nonpartisan League, it would be inclined to own and operate the mines rather than return the mines to the owners.
+Some North Dakota residents also worried that since state government was controlled by the Nonpartisan League, it would try to gain state ownership of the mines rather than return the mines to the owners.
 In the end, the mines returned to their normal status, the workers returned to their jobs, and Governor Frazier succeeded in ensuring a good supply of coal for the winter of 1920.